When it comes to making a great cup of coffee with an Aeropress coffee maker, there are a lot of variables to consider.

 Paper filters are made from the long fiber of fast-growing trees, a renewable resource that can be composted as they break down naturally.
 Each paper disk weighs 0.17 grams.
 However, you need to use a new one for each cup, which results in ongoing industrial production.

 Metal filters are made from mined materials, which are non-renewable.
-You must recycle a metal filter if you want to dispose of it properly, but since it does not wear or tear, it will last many years.
+You must recycle a metal filter if you want to dispose of it properly, but since it does not wear or tear, it will last many years just like your plastic AeroPress.
 It can be considered a reusable filter that will last years, but you’ll probably lose it before it needs replacing.

 It’s interesting to note that specialty coffee shops use paper filters, even though sustainability is a primary concern of specialty coffee.